australian law permits couples to enter into binding financial agreements in anticipation that their relationship might break down

-Discussing financial issues before the relationship begins can be easier than trying to negotiate an agreement after separation when emotions might make rational conversation more difficult.
+Discussing financial issues before the relationship begins can be easier than trying to negotiate an agreement after separation when emotions might make the rational conversation more difficult.

-Agreements made in anticipation of living together in a de facto relationship, or that are made during such a relationship, are known as cohabitation agreements.
+Agreements made in anticipation of living together in a de facto relationship, or that are made during such a relationship are known as cohabitation agreements.
 Section 90UB of the Family Law Act 1975 permits parties to enter into a financial agreement if they plan to enter into a de facto relationship.
 Section 90UC permits partners in a de facto relationship to make a financial agreement after they have started living together.

 The financial agreements governed by sections 90UB and 90UC can address:

 - how property (including financial resources) will be divided if the relationship breaks down, and

 - the responsibility of either partner to pay maintenance to the other if the relationship breaks down.

 Other concerns can be addressed in the agreement, but the law gives cohabiting parties assurance that their financial agreements will be binding.

 Agreements made in anticipation of marriage are known as prenuptial agreements.
 Agreements made during a marriage are usually known as financial agreements or marital agreements.
 Prenuptial financial agreements are permitted by section 90B of the Family Law Act.
 Financial agreements made during marriage are authorized by section 90C.

 The financial agreements governed by sections 90B and 90C can address:

 - how property (including financial resources) will be divided if the marriage ends,